 The levels of participation indicated below are based on the International Association for Public Participation's Spectrum of Public Participation.
 We are:

-- Consulting you to identify and understand any unforeseen issues with the concept designs.
-This is so we can consider and aim to resolve them before finalising the designs.
+- Consult you to identify and understand any unforeseen issues with the concept designs so we could consider and aim to resolve them before finalising the designs.

-- Involving you in the choice of artworks.
+- Involved you in the choice of artworks.
 Your preferences will be used to commission and brief artists.

-- Involving Lonsdale Street traders and residents in shaping the construction program to minimise impact on their businesses and homes.
+- Involved Lonsdale Street traders and residents in shaping the construction program to minimise impact on their businesses and homes.